 So we turned to the experts to see their approach to finding and writing guest posts.
 We had 70 responses to our survey, within just a week!
 Which is far more than we anticipated.
 And also the reason we had to break this article into two pieces!

-Before we get to the expert’s advice in article 2, let’s focus a bit on the statistics we found.
+Before we get to the expert’s advice in the second article, let’s focus a bit on the statistics we found.

 We surveyed 5 questions about guest blogging.
-Our first 3 questions were multiple choice options, while the last two were open-ended (and will be discussed in our expert tips on guest blogging article).
+Our first three questions were multiple choice options, while the last two were open-ended (and will be discussed in our expert tips on guest blogging article).

 The first three were important for us to ask because we wanted to know if we were on par with what other marketers are doing.